sanjana2610/BMIcalculator/README.md

 # BMIcalculator
-An app to calculate Body Mass Index of a person.
+An android app to calculate Body Mass Index of a person.